Wednesdays, July 10 to August 7, 2019, 12 to 1 PM

 Martin Hynes and The Go-Getter Visit Malibu

-Filmmaker Martin Hynes screened his comedie road trip, The Go-Getter, in Craig Detweiler's Film 311 class.
+Filmmaker Martin Hynes screened his comedic road trip, The Go-Getter, in Craig Detweiler's Film 311 class.
 The Go-Getter premiered at the Sundance Film Festival and sparked the acclaimed band, She & Him, featuring Zooey Deschanel and M. Ward.
 Hynes talked about how his indie film attracted such a strong cast, from leads Lou Taylor Pucci and Deschanel, through cameo appearances by Bill Duke and Maura Tierney.
 Students were intrigued by the substantial style and production values achieved on a modest budget.
 Hynes challenged the class to consider how limited resources actually demand more preparation.

 Courier 12 Hosts Screenwriter Alex Litvak

 Pepperdine students banded together to form Courier 12, a new club dedicated to the art of screenwriting.
 Club officers include MFA in Screenwriting students John Burd (president), Christine Pechera (vice president), and Anthony Castellane (treasurer).
-Their first guest, screenwriter Alex Litvak has sold the million dollar spec script, Medieval, and is currently polishing the remake of Predator.
+Their first guest, screenwriter Alex Litvak has sold the million-dollar spec script, Medieval, and is currently polishing the remake of Predator.

 Litvak talked about his experiences as a production executive for directors like Renny Harlin, companies like Intermedia, and on films like Training Day and Terminator 3.
 He encouraged students to read as many scripts as possible, to figure out why certain scripts are being sold, and why particular screenplays are actually filmed.
 Litvak also recounted how he set up several TV pilots for the major television networks.